Toum – Recipe for Middle Eastern Garlic Sauce. Use on Shawarma, Falafel, Grilled Foods. Vegan, Garlicky, Creamy and Flavorful

 Scrape down the sides of the food processor as necessary.
 Be sure that your processor does not get too hot, as this can cause your sauce to separate.

-Add oil until you've reached the texture you desire.
+Only add oil until you've reached the texture you desire - you may only need 3 1/2 cups to achieve the proper texture.
 The final result should resemble a soft mayonnaise.
+This recipe makes about 5 cups of sauce, a serving is calculated as roughly 2 tablespoons.
 Store toum in an airtight container in the refrigerator.
 This recipe makes a pretty big batch, but it should keep for up to 4 weeks and it can be used on so many things.
 You'll be happy you have extra.
 Enjoy!